Career Tech Honors Diploma

 GPA – GPAs must be calculated on an unweighted 4.0 scale.

-ACT/SAT/WorkKeys score requirements – Students must have scores of 27 or higher on the ACT or 1280 or higher on the 2016 SAT or their equivalents on previous or future versions of the tests.
-The score for SAT was updated due to the new SAT exam.
-For students who took the SAT before March 1, 2016, concordance tables can be found here, and further information can be found on the College Board’s website.
+ACT/SAT/WorkKeys score requirements – Students must have scores of 27 or higher on the ACT or 1280 or higher on the SAT or their equivalents on previous or future versions of the tests.
 The ACT writing and SAT essay sections are not included.
-Students using WorkKeys to satisfy this assessment requirement must earn a 6 or higher on both the Applied Mathematics and Reading for Information sections of WorkKeys.
+Students can use a superscore on the ACT or SAT to meet the requirement scores.

 Field Experience - To fulfill the field experience criterion, a student must complete a learning experience that is pertinent to his or her honors diploma area of focus.
 Experiential learning is focused on the application of academic and technical skills within a student’s program of study.
 Experiential learning includes lab-based activities, co-ops, simulated workplace, mentorships, internships, pre-apprenticeships and apprenticeships.
 Lab-based experiential learning should simulate real-work worksites and expectations.
 Students should receive regular supervision and follow-up that is documented.
 Click here for more detailed guidance on field experience.